Boda Borg

-Boda Borg is a chain of entertainment facilities located throughout Sweden, as well as in Ireland, Switzerland and the United States.
+Boda Borg is a Swedish indoor amusement park chain located throughout Sweden, as well as in Ireland, Switzerland, Germany and the United States.
 Each location consists of multiple "quests," which each contain a series of rooms.
-The patrons of the facility must use either mental or physical skills to proceed into the next room and eventually the end of the quest.
+The patrons of the facility must use mental and physical skills to proceed through the quests.
 As of 2020, it operates seven locations in Sweden, located in Karlskoga, Karlskrona, Oxelösund, Skellefteå, Sävsjö, Torpshammar, and Östersund; one location in Ireland, located in Lough Key Forest Park; one location in Switzerland, located in Zürich; and one location in the U.S., located in Malden, Massachusetts.

 History

-The first facility was opened in 1995 in Torpshammar, Sweden, a village located in the Ånge Municipality.
-It was the result of a government project to find new ideas in the context of rural development in northern Sweden.
+The first facility was opened in 1995 in Torpshammar, a village located in Medelpad, Sweden.
+Built on the site of the former Bodaborg insane asylum, it was the result of a project to revitalise rural development in northern Sweden.